 Pennsylvania law requires dog owners to immediately confine a dog that has bitten someone.
 The confinement is typically quarantine, where the dog is held (by the owner or animal control) for observation to rule out rabies.
 The quarantine period is usually 10 days in Pennsylvania.

 Failure to confine the dog is a separate violation that can expose the owner to additional liability and creates evidence of negligence.
-It also puts you at risk if the dog isn't tested for rabies.
+It also puts you at risk if the dog is not tested for rabies.
 Report the bite to local police or animal control immediately.
 They handle quarantine and testing.

 Most homeowner's insurance policies include dog bite liability coverage as part of their standard personal liability protection.
 Limits are typically $100,000 to $300,000.
 If a homeowner's policy applies, the insurer pays the claim up to the policy limits.